 - Antioxidants from cocoa - Cocoa is rich in flavonoids, which may support heart health and mood.

-Are banana–date brownies healthy?
+Are banana and date brownies healthy?

 Yes, they’re naturally sweetened with fruit, contain no refined sugar, and offer fibre, potassium, and antioxidants.